DeadmanXXXII/Fragmentor/README.md

 # Fragmentor

-This creates custom .pcap files with any payloads you embed each Payload is given its own packet and can be encoded for obfuscation.
+This creates custom .pcap files with any payloads you embed, each payload is given its own request and can be encoded for obfuscation with a choice of htttps, http, ICMP, DHCP.

 I used python anywhere as due to scapy needing kernel and socket binding on a nethunter rootless install it will not work.